 Creating an Outdoor Classroom

-5 ‘outdoor’ lesson ideas to enjoy with (or without!) the kids
+5 ‘outdoor’ lesson ideas to enjoy with the kids

-Oh how things have changed.
-Since lockdown began we have been identifying wild flowers, and now the leaves on the trees are emerging, we’re starting on trees.
-In true Enid Blyton-novel style, we can now merrily walk or cycle along the country lanes and recount the wild flowers we see.
+During lockdown we began taking the time to identify individual wild flowers.
+In true Enid Blyton style, we can now merrily walk along the country lanes and recount the wild flowers we see.
 Geeky?
 Yes!
-But also incredibly rewarding and also amazing to see how sponge-like the children’s minds are!
-Admittedly this new found knowledge might be replacing long division or digraphs but oh well!
+But also incredibly rewarding and also amazing to see how sponge-like the children’s minds are.

-This wouldn’t be possible without the Woodland Trust’s BRILLIANT set of ‘swatch’ books which you can take out and about with you… we’ve got the whole set now and they’re essential for our outdoor classroom.
+This wouldn’t be possible without the Woodland Trust’s BRILLIANT set of ‘swatch’ books.
+We’ve got the whole set now and they’re essential for our outdoor classroom.
 We also use a great free app called the ‘Plant Identifier’, so you can take a photo and it will identify the plant you’re looking at.

-I’m stealing this idea from a school project set this week.
+Creating rainbow art is simple and fun.
 I sent the kids off to scavenge some natural materials from the garden and a local field.
 I then left them alone to create this beautiful rainbow.
-We talked through the symbolism of the rainbow and it’s significance at the moment.

 4. Butterfly Chasing